-Objective 4: Establish a consistent and unified set of activities and associated behaviors for beach operations to reduce disturbances in Critical Habitat Unit 48 and beach and dune areas east of the Critical Habit to the Wedge
+Objective 6: Establish a consistent and unified set of activities and associated behaviors for beach operations to reduce disturbances in Critical Habitat Unit 48 and beach and dune areas east of the Critical Habit to the Wedge

 The City of Newport Beach provides thorough, efficient and effective services for residents and visitors to the City's beaches.
 City Departments that coordinate and execute beach-related operations and services within Critical Habitat Unit 48 will expand interdepartmental communication and coordination and adapt best management practices to reduce disturbances and minimize potential take of the WSP.
 The City notes the comment by Ryan (2017) that "This roost had the highest numbers of speeding vehicles in 2015-16, a City of Newport Fire Department vehicle was observed in September and two City of Newport trucks in October".
 It is the City's goal to ensure protection of WSP while still ensuring the public's safety.
-Thus, management practices will be conducted within an Adaptive Management Framework.
+Thus, management practices will be conducted within an Adaptive Management Framework and would incorporate the Beach Ecology Coalition recommendation for "Basic Beach Driving"9 For all pertinent City departments.